cyberbotics/webots-doc/guide/using-the-nao-robot.md

 (unnatural) and thus Choregraphe motions don't work as expected any more.
 For example if Webots indicates 0.5x, this means that it is only able to simulate at half real-time the motion provided by Choregraphe: the physics simulation is too slow.
-Therefore it is important to keep the simulation speed as clpse as possible to 1.0x.
+Therefore it is important to keep the simulation speed as close as possible to 1.0x.
 There are currently no means of synchronizing Webots and
 Choregraphe, but this problem will be addressed in a future release.
 It is often possible to prevent the simulation speed from going below 1.0x, by keeping the CPU and GPU load as low as possible.
 There are several ways to do that, here are